huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] The Renaissance
 - [ ] The Modern Era

-#### Boiled pigs legs, blood, salt, and vinegar was a stample soup of which ancient city?
+#### Boiled pigs legs, blood, salt, and vinegar was a sample soup of which ancient city?

 - [ ] Rome
 - [x] Sparta